Tatra 57: Tatra 57K

 In 1941, Tatra added the 57K Kübelwagen, which was a military four-door convertible for the German Wehrmacht in World War II, officially designated as "Leichter Personenkraftwagen" (le.
 Pkw.)
 Tatra 57K.
-It was constructed on the Germans' specifications, with increased ground clearance and a 1,256 cc engine, detuned to 23 hp.
+It was constructed on the Germans' specifications, with increased ground clearance and a 1,256 cc engine, detuned to 23 PS.

 From 1941 to 1945, Tatra manufactured 5,415 units of the Tatra T 57 K, which were frequently used by Nazi police forces.
 Production of this model further continued through 1947.